RPi-Distro/pi-gen/README.md

 Included:
 - 64 bit raspbian
 - irqthreads enabled on standard kernel
-- i3 window manager as standard
+- i3 window manager with autostart to Mixxx
 - Mixxx 2.2.0 from the standard raspbian repos
 - Working OpenGL waveforms